vuesion/docs/en/docs/style-guide.md

 - default state `FooBarDefaultState`

 ::: tip Generator CLI
-If you want to save some time and to keep the style guide consistent, we recommended you to use the included **[Generator CLI](../guide/cli.md)** to generate new code.
+If you want to save some time and keep the style guide consistent, we recommended using the included **[Generator CLI](../guide/cli.md)** to generate new code.
 :::